M66B/FairEmail/FAQ.md

 * ~~Select domains to show images for~~ (this will be too complicated to use)
 * ~~Unified starred messages view~~ (there is already a special search for this)
 * ~~Notification move action~~
-* Search for settings
+* Search for settings: low priority
+* Signed-only messages: waiting for sponsoring
-* S/MIME: searching for sponsoring
+* S/MIME: waiting for sponsoring

 Anything on this list is in random order and *might* be added in the near future.